Back To Projects

 Outcome

-Made the model discussion more credible for reviewers and recruiters.
+Made the model evaluation more transparent and technically defensible.

 Results